ionos-cloud/terraform-provider-ionoscloud/docs/resources/lan.md

 ## Important Notes

-- Please note that only LANS datacenters found in the same physical location can be connected through a private cross-connect
+- Please note that only LANs datacenters found in the same physical location can be connected through a private cross-connect
 - A LAN cannot be a part of two private cross-connects